Employment Contracts

 • Attorney Fees: In a few cases, contracts outline that your employer must pay the cost of your attorney fees should they breach your contract.
 Alternatively, they may provide that you are liable for your employer’s attorneys’ fees if you breach the contract.

-Do I Need an Employment Contracts Lawyer?
+Do I Need an Employment Contracts Attorney?

 Absolutely.
 Cases involving employment law and contractual agreements can become complicated fast.
 That’s why you need an employment contracts lawyer.
 At Schall & Barasch LLC, we focus on your case and engage in detailed research.
 After deeply analyzing the facts, we build your case and fight on your behalf.
 If you feel that your employer committed a wrongful breach of contract, or if you wish to review your employment contract, don’t hesitate to reach out to us.